Quality Leadership Stimulates Teamwork

 - Different teamwork needs;

 - Cultural differences; and

 - Separate problem-solving strategies

-These challenges to harmonious work-relationships make the treatment of this subject more difficult.
-You will not find easy, cut and dry answers to address most teamwork and communication challenges.
+These challenges to harmonious work relationships make the treatment of this subject more difficult.
+You will not find easy, cut-and-dry answers to address most teamwork and communication challenges.

 The basic fact is that good teamwork starts with quality leadership starting from the very top, just like the implementation of best-in-class aviation SMS.
-In fact, at its root, good leadership is the talent of maximizing individuals' abilities to work together.
+In fact, at its root, good leadership is the talent for maximizing individuals' abilities to work together.